DirtyHairy/async-mutex/README.md

 ES5/ES6/Typescript

+    mutex
+        .acquire()
-    mutex.acquire(function(release) {
+        .then(function(release) {
             // ...
         });

-`acquire` schedules the supplied callback to be executed once the mutex is unlocked.
-The mutex is locked during execution.
-Once the callback has finished its work, it calls `release()` in order to release the mutex.

-**IMPORTANT:** `acquire` will not take care of any exceptions throws during execution of the callback --- it is your own responsibility to make sure that the mutex is released in case of an exception.
+`acquire` returns an (ES6) promise that will resolve as soon as the mutex is available and ready to be accessed.
+The promise resolves with a function `release` that must be called once the mutex should be released again.

+**IMPORTANT:** Failure to call `release` will hold the mutex locked and will lilely deadlock the application.
+Make sure to call `release` under all circumstances and handle exceptions accordingly.

 ### Synchronized code execution